greenchul/mrc-codes-music-lib-api/README.md

 ## About

-The Music libraby API project as part of the Manchester Codes curriculum (back-end module).
+The Music library API project as part of the Manchester Codes curriculum (back-end module).

 The project implements RESTful routes and allows users to perform CRUD (Create, Read, Update, Delete) operations on artist and albums in a MySQL database.

 The project was built with Node and Express and uses SQL to interact with the database.

-Test Driven Development was used throughout the project with Mocha, Chia and Supertest used for itergation testing.
+Test Driven Development was used throughout the project with Mocha, Chia and Supertest used for itergration testing.

 ![Screenshot of database schema](https://github.com/greenchul/greenchul/blob/main/assets/music-lib-schema.png)